 Public: This objective will be visible to everyone in your company.

-Specific people: This objective will be visible to the objective owner’s reviewer, and any other groups and/or individuals that is specified, but are not visible to global viewers unless they are added as one of the specific people.
+Specific people: This objective will be visible to the objective owner’s reviewer, and any other groups and/or individuals that are specified, but are not visible to global viewers unless they are added as one of the specific people.

 Why is 15Five's default visibility so open?
 Read How Radical Transparency Sparks Excellence for the research behind our decision.

-While creating an objective, you may (depending on your company's settings) see the question 'Who can update and edit this objective?'.
+While creating an objective, you may (depending on your company's settings) see the question, "Who can update and edit this objective?"

-This option, if enabled, allows you to add groups or people as editors for the objective.
+This option, if enabled, allows you to add groups or people as additional editors for the objective.
 Adding people in this section will allow the selected people and/or groups to edit, manage, update, and delete your objective.
 Use cases for this option: team objectives, objectives being worked on cross collaterally, objectives managed by two teammates.

 When looking in the 'All objectives' tab, objectives will appear in the following manner:

 - By alignment (if it has children/is a parent objective)